What’s coming with SharePoint Server 2019

 - Pages are similar to classic web part pages and publishing pages, but are less structured and simpler to create.Classic web page vs Modern web page

 Web parts: Modern pages employ modern web parts.
 Modern web parts are designed to be user-friendly, and they look attractive on the eye.
 Modern pages that use modern web parts do not need to deploy any code.

 Mobile responsive: Modern pages along with other modern features are designed to be mobile-friendly across mobile devices.

 Layout: When we create a classic page, we choose a layout with web part zones to use.
 The layout can’t be changed without complexity.
 While with modern pages, the layout provides flexibility and can be changed at any moment of time.

 Wiki pages: Classic SharePoint provides another type of page – a Wiki page.
 There is no modern alternative for a Wiki page.

 - SharePoint workflows as well as Microsoft Flow, both will continue to be available in SharePoint Server 2019.

 - Though it will be easier to automate processes with Microsoft Flow.

-On a whole, SharePoint Server 2019 is queuing up as a vital product release for all SharePoint development company and SharePoint developers community.
-It is expected to provide a continual support to users who wish list items get added on-premises, while leveraging Microsoft’s investments in Office 365 and SharePoint Online, to bring state-of-the-art functionality to SharePoint Server.
-While Microsoft recommends customers to the Cloud and to Office 365 continuously, it keeps an eye on releasing another significant release of SharePoint Server on-premises that brings values incurred in SharePoint Online to the On-Premises universe.
+With an Overall perspective, on a whole, SharePoint Server 2019 is queuing up as a vital product release for SharePoint developers.
+It is expected to provide continual support to users who wish to list items to be added on-premises, while leveraging Microsoft’s investments in Office 365 and SharePoint Online, to bring state-of-the-art functionality to SharePoint Server.
+While Microsoft recommends customers to the Cloud and to Office 365 continuously, it keeps an eye on releasing another significant release of SharePoint Server on-premises that brings values incurred in SharePoint Online to the On-Premise universe.